meilisearch/meilisearch-digitalocean/scripts/README.md

 # Configure settings in your MeiliSearch Droplet

 Configuring your MeiliSearch from a DigitalOcean droplet is very straigth-forward.
-Establish an SSH connexion with your droplet and a script will guide you through the process.
+Establish an SSH connection with your droplet and a script will guide you through the process.

 ### 12. Make your domain name point to your droplet